Complete Guide To Ant Keeping

 Preparing The Test Tube

 Once you have the water in the test tube, you can then insert a little piece of cotton.
-To push the cotton ball all the way to the water, you can use a wooden skewer or some sort of plastic tool, like the one I am using.
+To push the cotton ball all the way down to the water, you can use a wooden skewer or some sort of plastic tool, like the one I am using.

-Be sure to wash your hands carefully before touching the water or the cotton, we don’t want bacteria and mold to start infesting the nest!
+Be sure to wash your hands carefully before touching the water or the cotton; we don’t want bacteria and mold to start infesting the nest!
 If you want, you can make the test tube feel even more similar to a real claustral chamber by wrapping it with some type of dark paper!
 I like to use tinfoil, which does the job swiftly!

-If you like the idea of storing all of your test tubes in the same location, I would suggest you check out this other tutorial!
+If you like the idea of storing all of your test tubes in the same location, I would suggest you check out this other tutorial!.
 In this one, I explain in detail how to make a test tube holder out of cardboard, just like this one!

 That’s it!
 You just made a perfect test tube setup!